tino926/my_small_tools/bookmarklet/doi-unlocker/README.md

-# DOI Helper - Your Speedy Paper Access Pal!
+# DOI Helper - Your Speedy Paper Access Pal

 Hey research warriors!
 DOI Helper is a super handy bookmarklet that sniffs out those Digital Object Identifiers (DOIs) on whatever page you're on.
 Then, it